linuxgurugamer/EditorExtensionsRedux/README.md

 * Reset hangar camera view
 * Customize hotkeys
 * CKAN & KSP-AVC versioning support
+* Rapid zoom mode when using keys to zoom (when using stock zoom mode)

 #### Vertical/Horizontal snap:
 * Place the part, then once the part is placed, hover over the part with your mouse and press the Vertical or Horizontal snap hotkey.